tqdv/DokuWiki-ResolveName/README.md

 **WARN:** Resolving namespace links (those that end in a colon eg. `namespace:`) requires knowledge of some other existing pages, notably `namespace:namespace` and `namespace`.

 * Supports custom [startpage values](https://www.dokuwiki.org/config:startpage), which is the default page to link to in a namespace (by default, `start`).
+* Supports DokuWiki options `useslash`, `startpage`, `sepchar` and `autoplural`

 ## Roadmap

-* Support DokuWiki options `useslash`, `sepchar`
-* Remember to lowercase the pagename, and collapse sepchars, semi-colons are valid separators (cf. <https://xref.dokuwiki.org/reference/dokuwiki/_functions/cleanid.html>)
+* Fix undiscovered bugs

 ## Caveats

+* We allow semi-colons to resolve to namespace pages in PageName when DokuWiki doesn't
 * Does not support links to sections (eg. `minecraft:carrot#usage`).
 * Does not handle accented characters the way DokuWiki does with the [deaccent option](https://www.dokuwiki.org/config:deaccent).
 It doesn't convert accented characters to an ASCII equivalent.
 This might cause bugs when a same character is encoded in different ways.